csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 **Figure 3.2** A simplified road map of part of Romania.

-Sometimes the goal is specified by an abstract property rather than an explicitly enumer- ated set of states.
+Sometimes the goal is specified by an abstract property rather than an explicitly enumerated set of states.
 For example, in chess, the goal is to reach a state called “checkmate,” where the opponent’s king is under attack and can’t escape.

-• A **path cost** function that assigns a numeric cost to each path.
+- A **path cost** function that assigns a numeric cost to each path.
 The problem-solvingPATH COST

 agent chooses a cost function that reflects its own performance measure.
 For the agent trying to get to Bucharest, time is of the essence, so the cost of a path might be its length in kilometers.
 In this chapter, we assume that the cost of a path can be described as the _sum_ of the costs of the individual actions along the path.3 The **step cost** of taking actionSTEP COST